 Watsons Bay Walk and the South Head Heritage Trail

-The Watsons Bay Walk is a scenic trail around South Head, offering sweeping views of Sydney Harbour, the city skyline, the Tasman Sea, North Head, and the historic Hornby Lighthouse.
+The Watsons Bay Walk is a scenic trail around South Head, offering scenic views of Sydney Harbour, the city skyline, the Tasman Sea, North Head, and the historic Hornby Lighthouse.

-This family-friendly walk, which includes the South Head Heritage Trail, is located in one of Sydney’s most popular tourist areas and is easily accessible by ferry.
+This family-friendly walk, which includes the South Head Heritage Trail and the Gap Bluff Walking Track, is located in one of Sydney’s most popular tourist areas and is easily accessible by ferry.

 Watsons Bay Walk